albertost85/albertost85.github.io/_posts/2023-05-09-Signals-and-systems-intro.md

 Another important parameter of an ADC is the conversion frequency.
 It can be fixed or it can be related to the input difference.
 Deppending on the architecture, conversion happens until a certain level of error is granted, up to a maximal conversion time.
 That makes the output of an ADC a *Digital Signal*: both, range (values) are discrete and changes happen at quantified domain moments (periods of time).

 An example of a discrete-range and continuous-time system might be the ouput of a DAC *Digital to Analog Converter*.
 The output values are discrete because input values (typically from a digital system like a microcontroller or a computer) are binary.
 But the output of a DAC is a signal continuous over its domain (time).
-It is an example of *Mantained Signal* in the images.
+It is an example of *Holded Signal* in the images.